Filipinos in Hawaii: Manila men

-Early to Mid 20th century
+Early- to mid-20th century

 The importation of Filipinos workers called “Sakadas,” which roughly translates to “Filipino migrant workers” and also referred to the actual importation of these workers, began in 1906 and continued until 1946.
 During that time an estimated 125,000 Filipinos were recruited from the Ilocos and Visayas regions of the Philippines to work in Hawaii.
 Initially, Filipino men were recruited by the Hawaiian Sugar Planters' Association (HSPA) from the Philippines to Hawaii to work in the sugarcane fields.
 Later sakadas were recruited for work in both sugarcane and pineapple fields.
 Filipino migrant workers were recruited to replace Japanese workers that had been going on strike because of low pay, long work hours and substandard living conditions.
 These ethnic groups were segregated so that Filipinos would not be influenced by the striking Japanese workers and so the Filipinos could be used as leverage against the striking Japanese.
-Filipino workers that lacked education and had previous experience in agricultural work were preferred by recruiters because they were perceived to be easier exploit and control.
-Sakadas were 3 year contract workers and did not have the intention to stay in Hawaii.
+Filipino workers that lacked education and had previous experience in agricultural work were preferred by recruiters because they were perceived to be easier to exploit and control.
+Sakadas were 3-year contract workers and did not have the intention to stay in Hawaii.
 Most wanted to make their riches and go back home with enough money to buy land.
 This was common practice up until the 1940s.
 The contracts gave them passage to Hawaii and then back to the Philippines after their contract was over.
 In the 1940s the perception of working in Hawaii became glorya (glory) and so more Filipinos sought to stay in Hawaii.
 Workers were housed in plantation barracks that they paid rent for, worked long 10-hour days, 6 days a week and were paid 90 cents a day.
 They were the lowest paid workers of all the ethnicities working on the plantations.
 Most sakadas were single males; however, over time sakadas would send for relatives or bring families with them.
 The last sakadas in 1946 were notable and different compared to all the sakadas prior and are referred to as the Sakada ‘46.
 Several factors making the Sakada ‘46 different was that it included more women, children and relatives of previous sakadas.
 It was also different in that some had an American colonial education, and professionals were included.